Org-roam Basics: How org-roam-capture-templates Work

 org-roam-capture-templates)

 If the node is a file, the new heading will be a level-1 heading, and if the node is a heading-node, the new one will be its direct child heading.
-If you want to try this example, use org-roam-capture and not org-roam-node-find.
-To get it to work in your Emacs, replace the target node with a title, alias, or ID that actually exists in your Org-roam directory.
+If you want to try this example, use org-roam-capture

-Using file for your template
+for your template

-In some cases, you might want to insert a predefined structured content into each new node.
+In some cases, you might want to insert predefined structured content into each new node.
 Using a text file as your template ensures consistency and makes it easy to maintain reusable structures.
 Here’s an example that swaps the inline template with content from an external file (Exhibit 7).

-;; Optionally, reset capture-templates by setting it to nil.
-You don't need to do
+;; Optionally, reset `org-roam-capture-templates` by setting it to nil.
+You

-;; this, but makes the variable clean for next experiments.
+;; don't need to do this, but makes the variable clean for next experiments.

 (setq org-roam-capture-templates nil)